Disodium octaborate: Uses

-Dilute solutions of disodium octaborate are sprayed on wood surfaces to kill termites, powder post beetles, carpenter ants, fungi and algae.
+Dilute solutions of disodium octaborate are sprayed on wood surfaces to kill termites, powderpost beetles, carpenter ants, fungi and algae.
 The tetrahydrate is also available as pellets for embedding in structural wood.
 Compared to other chemicals used for these purposes, it has the advantages of lack of odor, permanent effect, and low toxicity to humans and pets.

 The compound was also shown to significantly reduce dust mite populations in the home when applied as a dilute solution to carpets and upholstery together with regular vacuum cleaning.

 Disodium octaborate, applied to the soil or foliar spray, has been shown to inhibit pests of crops such as tomato and pistachio, with no observed detrimental effects to the plants.

 Safety

 Disodium octaborate is neither flammable, nor combustible or explosive and has low acute oral and dermal toxicity.
 The oral 50% lethal doses (LD50) are 5.3 g/kg for guinea pig, 2g/kg for rats.
 However, it is classified as "reproductive toxicity category 1B (presumed human reproductive toxicant)" under the EU Classification, Labelling and Packaging Regulation (CLP Regulation).
 The CLP hazard code and statement are "H360FD: May damage fertility.
 May damage the unborn child."

 On 22 February 2018, the Swedish Chemicals Agency (KEMI) submitted a proposal to the European Chemicals Agency (ECHA) to list disodium borate as a Substance of Very High Concern (SVHC) under the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) Regulation.